deeppavlov/DeepPavlov/docs/intro/quick_start.rst

 Pretrained models
 ~~~~~~~~~~~~~~~~~

-DeepPavlov provides wide range of pretrained models and skills.
+DeepPavlov provides a wide range of pretrained models and skills.
 See :doc:`features overview </features/overview>` for more info.
 Please
 note that most of our models are trained on specific datasets for
 specific tasks and may require further training on you data.
-List of our out-of-the-box models you can find below.
+You can find a list of our out-of-the-box models `below <#out-of-the-box-pretrained-models>`_.

 Docker images